olatundesleek/cbt-backend/README.md

       "createdById": 1,
       "createdAt": "2025-11-19T12:00:00.000Z"
     }
-  ]
+  ],
+  "pagination": {
+    "page": 1,
+    "limit": 10,
+    "total": 20,
+    "pages": 2
   }
+}
 ```

 # System Settings API Documentation

 This API allows administrators to retrieve and update system settings for the CBT platform.
-It supports file uploads (logo & favicon) and saves them to Cloudinary.
+It supports file uploads (logo, favicon, loginBanner) and saves them to Cloudinary or local storage.

 ---